shaikhfurquan/EarthLight_Project/README.md

 # EarthLight_Project

-Using the  html css
+Using html and css only.
-With the help of html and css.